matthew-ia/cayo/README.md

 ## Components

 By default, all components are prerendered.
-This means their lifecycle ends after they mount and finish one run cycle, and the UI state after the first cycle is rendered to static HTML.
-This also means that any JS you use within the component's
-`<script>` element "compiles away" after it's used to render the component.
+This means their lifecycle ends after they finish one run cycle, and the UI state after the first cycle is rendered to static HTML.
+This also means that any JS you use within the component's `<script>` element "compiles away" after it's used to render the component.
 These components are essentially "server side rendered", but are done so locally within Cayo processes rather than on a production server.

 Because the JS doesn't get taken to the client, this allows you to use any JS you want in order to render content, even Node built-in packages, like `path` or `fs`, and access global Node variables like `process`.
 This can be helpful if you want to extend rendering conditions that are specific to your own project's setup or workflow.